 Choose a Quality Caulk Gun

-For RVs, it can be important that your caulking gun is easy to handle and can provide a steady flow of caulk in tight spaces.
+For RVs, it’s essential that your caulking gun is easy to handle and provides a steady flow of caulk in tight spaces.

 Cut the Nozzle at the Proper Angle